sdonohoo/forecasting/internal_docs/tsperf_rules.md

 A **run result** is the wall-clock time and cost required for a run.

-A **benchmark result**  is the median of five run results, whre median is taken over the quality of five models.
+A **benchmark result**  is the median of five run results, where median is taken over the quality of five models.

-A **benchmark submission** is a source code of benchmark implementation, along with declared benchmark quality and  benchmark result.
+A **benchmark submission** is a source code of benchmark implementation, declared benchmark result and corresponding run result, along with reproduction instructions.

 A **validated benchmark submission** is a benchmark submission that passed review process.